 The Compensation Committee is comprised of Messrs.
 Caton (Chair), Kazmi and Tolentino as members, all of whom are independent within the meaning of the NASDAQ listing standards and Rule 10A-3(b) under the 34 Act.
-The Compensation Committee met virtually once during the 2021 fiscal year.
 The primary function of the Compensation Committee is to assist the Board in fulfilling its oversight responsibilities relating to officer and director compensation.
+The Compensation Committee met once in person during the 2022 fiscal year and no material changes to executive compensation was made this year.
+Any succession compensation planning was addressed at the general board meetings.